-The PTF for APAR VM63580 is required for the Performance Toolkit to support monitor records created by the SUSE LINUX 2.6 kernel.
+To support monitor records created by the SUSE LINUX 2.6 kernel, the PTF for APAR VM63580 is required.

-The PTF for APAR VM63603 is required to support the collection of data on QDIO activity.
+To support the collection of data on QDIO activity, the PTF for APAR VM63603 is required.

 RACF Program Requirements

 To reassemble CP replacement parts for RACF for z/VM, you need the following licensed program: